-We think that the Samsonite Freeform 21-inch hardside is one of the best-looking suitcases that Samsonite has to offer, especially in the white color.
-Also, it’s one of the cheapest options included in this review.
+We think that the Samsonite Freeform 21-inch hardside is the best-looking suitcases that Samsonite has to offer, especially in the white color.
+Also, it’s one of their cheapest hardside options.

 The outer shell is made from polycarbonate (which is stronger than ABS) and feels sturdy.
 When compared to the Winfield 2 or Omni PC, the Freeform is also more lightweight.
 Although this case doesn’t have a patterned finish for hiding the scratches, their customers say that it doesn’t show that many scratches, including the one that comes in white.
 It’s available in black, navy, sage green, tangerine, and white.

 From outside, the Freeform is fitted with double spinner wheels for smooth moveability, top and side handles, and a retractable handle on top.
 Although you don’t get any exterior pockets, the main compartment is locked with a TSA-approved combination lock.

 From the interior, the bag is split into two parts.
 Inside, you will find two pockets for storing your smaller items and an x-shaped compression strap, so you can keep all of your clothes pushed down to the frame.
 If you would ever to run out of space, this bag is fitted with an expandable zipper for an additional two inches in width.